eddast/T-427-WEPO/AssignmentV/README.md

 The following demonstrates how setting the striped prop to true for a progress bar changes it's appearance:

 __Striped prop true__

 ![alt text](https://image.ibb.co/grv9Ec/striped.png "Striped Progress Bar")

 __Striped prop false__

 ![alt text](https://image.ibb.co/jBmufH/not_striped.png "Stripeless Progress Bar")

 If animated, the stripes move forward infinitely and linearily. __NOTE HOWEVER__ that the animated props has no effect if the striped prop is set to false.
 The animation depends solely on the progress bar being striped.

 #### the Progress Bar Progress Prop
-The following demonstrates various percentages of progress for a progres bar:
+The following demonstrates various percentages of progress for a progress bar:

 ![alt text](https://image.ibb.co/bBqbuc/different_progress.png "Progress Bar different progresses")